 - 0 grams of carbohydrates

 How much caffeine is in chai?
 The amount of caffeine varies by brand, but an 8-ounce serving of chai tea can range from 40 milligrams of caffeine for tea bag varieties and up to 61 milligrams for concentrates, similar to other kinds of black or green tea (up to 50 milligrams).

 Depending on which spices are used and how it’s brewed, chai tea can provide a variety of noteworthy health benefits.
 It's often low in calories, making it a healthy substitute for sugary beverages such as hot cocoa or apple cider.

 Other potential benefits include:

-Better brain power.
+Can help improve brain function.
 The black tea and spices found in chai can provide significant benefits to both short-term and long-term cognitive function.
 Research reveals that the mere smell of cinnamon can improve both attention and memory.
-Black tea contains caffeine and the amino acid L-theanine, both of which are linked to improved focus.
+Also, the caffeine and L-theanine in black tea are both linked to improved focus.

 Lower blood sugar.
 Black tea helps to regulate glucose levels and may prevent sudden spikes in blood sugar.
 It is especially valuable for controlling glucose levels after drinking sugary beverages.

 May help reduce bloating.
 Ginger, which can be found in chai tea, is known for helping with constipation and fermentation (the process your body uses to break down sugar), which are causes of bloating.

 Is chai tea good for a sore throat?
 The polyphenols in black teas, specifically theaflavins that aren't found in other teas, are known to help with protection from illnesses.
 Also, honey, an ingredient in chai tea, can help with soothing a sore throat.